KumaTea/python-embed-fix/README.md

 ## Others

-Since Python 3.9, another version packed with pip is also available.
+* Since Python 3.9, another version packed with pip is also available.
 Previous versions of Python are currently not provided due to deprecated built-in ssl libraries.
+* Python drops Windows XP support since **3.5**, and drops Windows 7 support since **3.9**.